-Rentals paid under operating leases are charged to the Statement of comprehensive income on a straight line basis over the lease term.
+Rentals paid under operating leases are charged to profit or loss on a straight line basis over the lease term.

 2.12 Pensions

 The company contributes to a defined contribution pension scheme and the pension charge represents the amounts payable by the company to the fund in respect of the year.